Weathering Life’s Personal Storms

 With that being said, from time to time, urgent payments can come up and you may need that extra helping hand.
 In these tough situations, Salad Money can help.

-As one of the leading online lenders in the UK, Salad Money provides employed UK workers with affordable credit options, without relying on the outdated credit score mechanism.
+As one of the largest CDFI consumer lenders in the UK, Salad Money provides employed UK workers with affordable credit options, without relying on the outdated credit score mechanism.

 At Salad Money, we believe that you are more than just your credit score.
-That’s why we use an open-banking assessment system to evaluate our applicant’s overall financial history, instead of just their credit score.
+That’s why we use an open-banking assessment system to evaluate our applicant’s overall financial history, instead of credit score alone.

 With our ‘More Than Your Score’ loans, we offer affordable personal loans regardless of your credit score.